 - Pose in front of the Golden Clock located in the public plaza

 Fun Fact: Eataly Flatiron is next door in the shopping mall if you’re craving some pizza, pasta, or a pick-me-up espresso.

 Closest Subway Station: Canal Street, Spring Street, or Prince Street Stations

-Many fashion models and stylists will have studio spaces in this area of New York City.
-You are also likely to see photo shoots going on in the cobblestone streets that cover the many blocks here.
+Many fashion models and stylists will have studio spaces in this area of Manhattan.
+You are also likely to see NYC photography shoots going on in the cobblestone streets that cover the many blocks here.